 Mental health care (partial hospitalization)

-may provide partial hospitalization coverage if you meet certain requirements and your doctor certifies that you would otherwise need inpatient treatment.
+may cover partial hospitalization services you get through a hospital outpatient department or community mental health center if you meet certain requirements and your doctor or other qualified mental health professional certifies that you would otherwise need inpatient treatment.

-As part of your partial hospitalization program costs, Medicare may cover these:
+As part of your partial hospitalization program, Medicare may cover:

 - Occupational therapy that’s part of your mental health treatment